MOLES AND YOUR SKIN

 Moles are melanin-producing growths that occur on the bottom layer of your skin’s epidermis.
 They are typically brown or black and can appear anywhere on your body, alone or in clusters.
 Smaller than a pencil eraser, moles are round and symmetrical with smooth borders and an even color.
 However, moles can change in size, shape, color or even feel.
 Often appearing as moles, certain skin cancers like melanoma can have black or blue-black centers and are abnormal or have a uniquely different appearance compared to other moles.
 When abnormalities begin to occur, this is when you should seek out a dermatologist in Seattle & Kirkland areas.

 The vast majority of moles are not dangerous.
 The moles that you should be concerned about are the ones that look different than others already existing on your body or ones that appear after the age of 30.
-There is a common rule of thumb to remember to help you detect early signs of skin cancer known as the “ABCDE” method for moles.
+There is a common rule of thumb to remember to help you detect early signs of skin cancer known as the “ABCDE” method.

 - Asymmetry: one side does not match the other